What a fun weekend to be in Disney!

 I’ll start off with the Glow Night Party.
 This was a really fun night in the park – but not because of the party or the glow.
 It was great to be in the park with literally zero lines and a less crowded wave pool.
 Disney has definitely over-sold the whole idea of the Glow effect, the Party, and the Toy Story theme.
 Since we aren’t huge Toy Story Fans this wasn’t too disappointing for us.

 We loved riding the slides – we rode all of them except the Humunga Kowabunga (try getting that through spell check!).
-I am not brave enough to go on that slide and as a sign of solidarity Jeff didn’t go on that either.
+I am not brave enough to go on that slide and as a sign of solidarity my husband didn’t go on that either.
 We spent a lot of our time in the awesome wave pool and took two trips around the park’s lazy river Castaway Creek.
 They added cool floats like penguin, unicorn, eagle, and light up ones to the Creek which added to the fun.
 Plus – bonus, with this party being from 8pm – 11pm no sunburns while floating around Castaway Creek!
 I got a terrible sunburn as a kid floating around there.

 The drinks were also oversold for this event.
 I tried the champagne drink – which I really think was peach flavored non-alcoholic champagne with blueberry flavor balls in it.
-Jeff had the rum drink, the only reason it glowed was because of the light-up ice cube in it.
+My husband had the rum drink, the only reason it glowed was because of the light-up ice cube in it.
 The glow was missing, but the upcharge for event drinks wasn’t missing!